sgamlath/sgamlath.github.io/_posts/2015-8-23-TrainBuddy-Loaction-Tracking.md

 ---
 layout: post
-title: Train Buddy Location Tracking.
+title: Train Buddy v2 (with Location Tracking).
 ---

 Just before the end of semester vacation I released a beta of train buddy with location tracking service.
 Once a user started it through the train map screen it'll access the location data of the device and will post them to the back-end once every predefined time interval.